Team-208-github-io/Team-208.github.io/doc/SelectedDesign.md

 ![Sketch](https://user-images.githubusercontent.com/122709159/221492312-4bd2967f-89b7-4071-b39c-6c4ea64a4dd8.png)

+Key:
+- White: Motor to control the fingers as they get pulled back
+- Blue: Cables around the fingers and runnnign to motor
+-

 * Glove Description: The glove will feature force sensors on the index finger and the thumb, a temperature sensor on the inside of the palm, and a motor on the back of the hand.
 The motor will pull at the resistive bands on each finger.
 A cable will run from the glove to the control box that will provide power, ground, and signal transmission.